vestalisvirginis/synphage/docs/installation.md

         2. Dagster home
             Metadata generated during the successive runs of the pipeline are stored in `/dagster` directory.
-            Setting a `DAGSTER_HOME` Volume is only necessary to keep track of the previous run and generated metadata.
+            Setting a `DAGSTER_HOME` Volume is only necessary to keep track of the previous runs and generated metadata.
 It does not impair data storage if not set.

         ???+ danger
             All the data will be deleted when the container will be removed.